vasodeaguua6611/Tilin-DocScanner/README.md

 ## Who are we?

-TilinSolutions is a group of weirdos that go around saying they're devs.
-Akoza, Peppy, Xuya and Jules
+TilinSolutions is a group of weirdos who go around claiming to be devs.
+Akoza, Peppy, Xuya, and Jules.

 # How